 S. Korea's Moon: There will be no war on Korean peninsula

-SEOUL: There will be no war on the Korean peninsula, South Korean President Moon Jae-In said Thursday, despite high tensions over the North's nuclear and missile programmes.
+SEOUL: There will be no war on the Korean peninsula, South Korean President Moon Jae-In said Thursday, saying Seoul effectively had a veto over US military action in response to the North's nuclear and missile programmes.

-"All South Koreans have worked so hard together to rebuild the country from the ruins of the Korean War," Moon told a press conference marking his first 100 days in office.

-"I will prevent war at all cost," he added.
-"So I want all South Koreans to believe with confidence that there will be no war."
+Tensions have soared on the peninsula in recent months, with Pyongyang carrying out its first successful tests of an intercontinental ballistic missile (ICBM), bringing much of the US within range.

-Tensions have soared with Pyongyang threatening to send a salvo of missiles towards the US territory of Guam – although it appears to have backed off for now.
-US President Donald Trump has promised "fire and fury" and said that Washington's weapons were "locked and loaded".
+Last week it threatened to send a salvo of rockets towards the US territory of Guam – although it appears to have backed off for now – while US President Donald Trump promised "fire and fury" and said that Washington's weapons were "locked and loaded".

 The intense rhetoric on both sides has raised fears of a miscalculation leading to catastrophic consequences – Pyongyang has vast artillery forces deployed within range of Seoul, where millions of people live.